lucidrains/flash-cosine-sim-attention/README.md

 In other words, stable, fast, memory efficient, and longer context attention with no downsides.

 Update: Unfortunately, Robin's experiments showed much worse evaluation FID scores not reflected in the loss.
 Pending more experiments.
-Use this library with caution
+Use this library with caution.

+Update 2: The only saving grace would be to use <a href="https://github.com/lucidrains/flash-cosine-sim-attention/blob/main/train.py#L58">grouped l2norm</a>, which could potentially allow for more expressivity.
+If anyone can evaluate this technique on their generative work and obtain some FID scores, would be much appreciated.

 ## Status (wip)